jukto-ai/.github/profile/README.md

 ## 🤝 Why Join Us

-- **Ownership & Impact:** Take full ownership of your work, influence product direction, and see your solutions used in real enterprise workflows.
+- **Ownership & Impact:** Take full ownership of your work, influence product direction, and see your solutions accelerating real AI workloads.

 - **Career Growth:** Shape your role, grow with the company, and accelerate your professional development.

-- **Meaningful Work:** Solve complex problems that directly empower decision-makers and drive organizational success.
+- **Meaningful Work:** Solve complex problems that directly empower AI teams and drive computational efficiency.

-We are looking for **critical thinkers, problem solvers, and strong communicators** who thrive in a fast-paced environment, embrace ownership, and are passionate about creating tools that transform how enterprises make decisions.
+We are looking for **critical thinkers, problem solvers, and strong communicators** who thrive in a fast-paced environment, embrace ownership, and are passionate about creating tools that transform how how AI runs on GPUs.

 ---